 This may be the most obvious consequence of bad posture, but sometimes it can be difficult to connect the dots and realise just how much of our pain could be fixed by keeping ourselves a little more vertical.

 The joints in our hips, knees and ankles are all connected to your spine, which means that the damage done by incorrect posture can spread much further than your upper back.
 Slouching – particularly when walking – puts a strain on your lower body, and over time this can cause persistent pain and discomfort.

 It’s not good news for your upper body, either.
 Allowing your head to droop in front of your shoulders can lead to recurrent headaches and jaw pain as a direct result of tension in your neck and shoulders.

 Have you considered postural assessment?
-If you’re keen to make lasting and positive changes to your posture, a chiropractor in Guildford offers a four-step assessment and treatment for your unique spinal and muscular health.
+If you’re keen to make lasting and positive changes to your posture, a chiropractor in Guildford offers a two-step assessment and treatment for your unique spinal and muscular health.

 Around 40% of people in the UK are suffering from a digestive issue at any given time, and in recent years there has been an alarming rise in the number of people suffering from IBS and similar disorders.